Or would new digital architecture serve you better?

 - You get all the latest and greatest features.

-- You can move from an on-premise system to a cloud-based one.
+- You can move from an on-premises system to a cloud-based one.

 Cons of switching your ERP